Geology of Åland: Proterozoic eon

 The Jotnian age sediments were formed during the Proterozoic.
 Jotnian sediments are usually assigned to the Riphean Stage of the Mesoproterozoic Era.
 Jotnian sediments were deposited approximately 1600–1260 Mya.
 Some Jotnian sediments are, however, younger than the diabases, meaning they can be younger than 1260 Mya.
 Lumparn would be formed during the Proterozoic by a meteorite.

 Modern Åland would be part of Baltica, a paleocontinent that formed in the Paleoproterozoic.
 Baltica formed at c.
 2000–1700 Mya by the collision of three Archaean-Proterozoic continental blocks: Fennoscandia (including the exposed Baltic Shield), Sarmatia (Ukrainian Shield and Voronezh Massif), and Volgo-Uralia (covered by younger deposits).
 Sarmatia and Volgo-Uralia formed a proto-craton at c.
 2000 Mya which collided with Fennoscandia c.
 1800–1700 Mya.
 The sutures between these three blocks were reactivated during the Mesoproterozoic and Neoproterozoic.

 Phanerozoic

 Ordovician

 Between Pleistocene sediments and crushed rapakivi granite bedrock there is a layer of Ordovician limestones at Lumparn.
 This makes Lumparn one of the few places in Finland where fossils have been found.
-Fossils of mainly invertebrates have been found, mainly trilobites, various mollusks, and crinoid fossils.
+Fossils of mainly invertebrates have been found, mainly trilobites, mollusks, and crinoids.
+Echinoderm, conodont fossils and acritarchs have also been found.